 Below, you'll find more information about our programs for:

 These training programs are designed to support junior investigators as they build independent research careers and senior faculty members.

 The Pre-K Discovery Scholars Program is available to URM underrepresented in health-related sciences Assistant Professors (in rank ≤ 4 years), conducting clinical or translational research.
 Provides up to three applicants $50,0000 each in research funds over two years, and requires a primary mentor and biostatistician faculty mentoring team.

 The KL2 Scholars Career Development Program is available to Assistant Professors (in rank ≤ 6 years), conducting clinical or translational research.
 The program provides 75% salary support (up to $120,000 inclusive of fringe), $35,000 in research funds, and $2,000 travel funds a year, for 3 years.
 It requires a primary, secondary and biostatistician faculty mentoring team.
 Includes weekly (Wednesdays, 2pm) K Scholar Multidisciplinary Seminar Series with BIRCWH (Women’s Health K12), MN-LHS, CTSI Pre-K Discovery Scholars, and Individual K awardees.

-The K-R01 Transition to Independence Program is available to Assistant Professors (in rank ≤ 7 years) conducting clinical or translation research.
+The K-R01 Transition to Independence Program is available to Assistant Professors (in rank ≤ 7 years) conducting clinical or translational research.
 It provides $50,000 research funds over 2 years and requires a primary mentor and biostatistician mentoring team.
 Up to five proposals will be awarded each year.
-Applicants must have held an active K award (KL2, BIRCWH, MCC, K12, CHRCDA K12, Independent K award (K23, K07, etc) between July 1, 2017 and the time of application, or successfully concluded a K award on or after May 1, 2018.
+Applicants must have held an active K award (ex: KL2, BIRCWH, K12, Independent K award (K23, K07, etc)) for at least one year at the time of application, or successfully concluded a K award on or after May 1, 2018.

 The Translational Research Development Program (TRDP) is available to postdoctoral and predoctoral trainees.
 The program aims to provide an opportunity for early stage investigators to gain significant experience with clinical and translational research, and provides research funds up to $16,000 available over two years.